nitad54448/yappari-5-1/README.md

     search_lambda_fisk
     search_lambda_fisk>>0.0001&0.01&256 etc

-Fisk is another non-negative Least-squares (NNLS) procedure based on the algorithm proposed by [Fisk](https://arxiv.org/abs/1307.7345) and implemented in versions of Yappari prior to 14th of aug 2023.
+Fisk is another non-negative Least-squares (NNLS) procedure based on the algorithm proposed by [Fisk](https://arxiv.org/abs/1307.7345) that I implemented in versions of Yappari prior to 14th of aug 2023.
 In recent versions I am using Altenbach's algorithm, it is much faster and gave basically the same results.

 ### About ###